-In FY2013 (specifically in October 2012), uncovered employees began receiving 5% critical retention payments, which were subsequently converted to base pay.
+In FY 2013 (specifically in October 2012), uncovered employees began receiving 5% critical retention payments, which were subsequently converted to base pay.
 However, there have been no funded salary increases since that time.
 While agencies have been able to make some base salary adjustments and provide some one-time performance pay incentives, those actions have been almost exclusively funded under existing agency budgets.
 As illustrated in Table 6, the market continues to move and State base salaries have fallen further behind the market.

-In order to close the gap to bring State salaries within 5%, an estimated \$196.8 million would be required.
+In order to close the gap to bring State salaries within 5%, an estimated \$128 million would be required.
 While this strategy would dramatically improve the State's position relative to the market, it isn't realistic given the economic realities of the State's budget.
-In fact, even providing enough funds for the State to match the projected market movement in FY 2015 would require over \$37.8M; and that would be just enough to maintain the State's position at 18% behind the market.
+In fact, even providing enough funds for the State to match the projected market movement in FY 2015 would require over \$38.1M; and that would be just enough to maintain the State's position at 18.9% behind the market.
 Agencies may have the opportunity to address individual employees' salaries through a limited set of compensation strategies, or in some cases pursue market adjustments for specific classifications unique to the agency.
 These actions should be viewed as positive steps, however, they should not be relied upon to resolve infrastructure issues within the State's compensation framework.

 Given the current and anticipated economic conditions, we are recommending a restrained alternative.
-It limits funding to the classification series that are greater than 18% off the market.
-Therefore, an individual classification may be more than 18% off the market, but if the weighted average of the entire series is not greater than 18% off the market, it was not given further consideration.
-We then calculated the estimated funding necessary to bring these employees' salaries not up to market, but up to the average of other State employees, namely within 18% of market.
-We also took into consideration those classification series that were high profile and of critical importance.
+It limits funding to the classification series that are greater than 18.9% off the market, have experienced turnover rates as a series that are greater than the statewide average of 14.1%, and contain 10 or more employees in the family.
+An individual classification may be more than 18.9% off the market, but if the weighted average of the entire series is not greater than 18.9% off the market, it was not given further consideration.
+We then calculated the estimated funding necessary to bring these employees' salaries not up to market, but up to the average of other State employees, namely within 18.9% of market.

-By using this approach, we can generate a conservative recommendation that minimizes the degradation of the State's current market position while addressing those classifications that are further off market than the other classifications in the State.
-The following classifications are recommended due to factors mentioned above: high profile, critical importance, distance from market and turnover:
+By using this approach, we can generate a conservative recommendation that minimizes the degradation of the State's current market position while addressing those classification families that are further off market than the other classification families in the State.
+The following classification families are recommended due to factors mentioned above: